Boeing 767: Accidents and incidents

-As of February 2025, the Boeing 767 has been in 60 aviation occurrences, including 19 hull-loss accidents.
-Seven fatal crashes, including three hijackings, have resulted in a total of 854 occupant fatalities.
+As of February 2025, the Boeing 767 has been in 67 aviation occurrences, including 19 hull-loss accidents.
+Eleven fatal crashes, including seven hijackings, have resulted in a total of 854 occupant fatalities.

-Fatal accidents
+Accidents

-The airliner's first fatal crash, Lauda Air Flight 004, occurred near Bangkok on May 26, 1991, following the in-flight deployment of the left engine thrust reverser on a 767-300ER; none of the 223 aboard survived; as a result of this accident all 767 thrust reversers were deactivated until a redesign was implemented.
+The airliner's first fatal crash, Lauda Air Flight 004, occurred near Bangkok on May 26, 1991, following the in-flight deployment of the left engine thrust reverser on a 767-300ER.
+None of the 223 onboard survived.
+As a result of this accident, all 767 thrust reversers were deactivated until a redesign was implemented.
 Investigators determined that an electronically controlled valve, common to late-model Boeing aircraft, was to blame.
 A new locking device was installed on all affected jetliners, including 767s.

 On October 31, 1999, EgyptAir Flight 990, a 767-300ER, crashed off Nantucket, Massachusetts, in international waters killing all 217 people on board.
-The United States National Transportation Safety Board (NTSB) concluded "not determined", but determined the probable cause to be a deliberate action by the first officer; Egypt disputed this conclusion.
+The United States National Transportation Safety Board (NTSB) concluded that the crash was the "result of the relief first officer's flight control inputs"; the Egyptian government disputed this conclusion.

 On April 15, 2002, Air China Flight 129, a 767-200ER, crashed into a hill amid inclement weather while trying to land at Gimhae International Airport in Busan, South Korea.
 The crash resulted in the death of 129 of the 166 people on board, and the cause was attributed to pilot error.
+This was the deadliest plane crash in South Korea at the time.

 On February 23, 2019, Atlas Air Flight 3591, a Boeing 767-300ERF air freighter operating for Amazon Air, crashed into Trinity Bay near Houston, Texas, while on descent into George Bush Intercontinental Airport; both pilots and the single passenger were killed.
 The cause was attributed to pilot error and spatial disorientation.